 You can find out if your soil is acidic or alkaline without purchasing a pricey test kit.
 This simple DIY test will give you immediate results and is easy to assemble and use.
 The whole process will take just 15 minutes or less.

 To create your homemade soil acidity-alkalinity test, you'll need just a few common household items.
 Gather together the following:

 To test your soil, follow these simple steps:

 - Scoop some soil into a container.
-Then, add half a cup of vinegar.
+Then, add 1/2 cup of vinegar.
 If the soil bubbles or fizzes, it's alkaline.
-The chemical reaction that you're seeing occurs when an acid (the vinegar) comes into contact with something alkaline (the soil).
+The chemical reaction that you're seeing occurs when an acid (vinegar) comes into contact with something alkaline (soil).

 - If no reaction occurs, scoop a fresh soil sample into a second container.
-Add half a cup of water and mix.
-Then, add half a cup of baking soda.
+Add half a cup of water, and mix.
+Then, add 1/2 cup of baking soda.
 If the soil bubbles or fizzes, the soil is highly acidic.
-The reaction you're seeing is the result of acidic soil coming into contact with an alkaline substance (the baking soda).
+The reaction you're seeing is the result of acidic soil coming into contact with an alkaline substance (baking soda).

 - If your soil doesn't react to either test, it has a neutral pH and doesn't require any tweaking.
-Just keep adding organic materials like compost and leaf mold to maintain that balance.
+Just keep adding organic materials such as compost and leaf mold to maintain that balance.

 - Amend your soil with wood ash or lime if it tested acidic.
 Amend your soil with sulfur or pine needles if it tested alkaline.

 Remember that good pH is only one aspect of healthy soil.
 To improve the health of your soil, add the correct free soil amendments to your garden.